Breast Augmentation Temecula

 How much does breast augmentation cost?

-Typically breast augmentation performed by either of our highly trained plastic surgeons, Dr. Eichenberg or Dr. Filip costs between $6,000 and $7,000 depending on the details of the procedure.
-This includes the entire cost of the procedure including anesthesia, surgical facility, post-surgery bras, and the surgeon’s fee.
+Breast augmentation is performed by both of our highly trained plastic surgeons, Dr. Eichenberg and Dr. Filip.
+Costs range between $5,000 and $7,000 depending on the type of implant selected and other details of the procedure.
+This includes the entire cost including anesthesia, surgical facility, post-surgical bra, and the surgeon’s fee.

 Who is a good candidate for breast augmentation?